With Part 6, which covers the years 1710 to 1714, we conclude our series of posts on the War of the Spanish Succession.

 - The Dutch were finished as a great power in Europe.
 Their finances, too, never recovered from the cost of fighting this war.

 - No one was happy with the Italian situation at war’s end.
-The Duke of Savoy exchanged Sicily for Sardinia in 1718, and there was a further war, the War of the Polish Succession (1733-1736), in which Spain re-conquered Naples from Austria and also gained Parma, while Austria bagged Tuscany.
+The Duke of Savoy exchanged Sicily for Sardinia in 1718, and there were two further wars, the War of the Quadruple Alliance (1716-1719) and the War of the Polish Succession (1733-1736), in which Spain, France, Savoy, and Austria attempted to re-organize the map of Italy.

 I hope you have followed this 6-part series on the War of Spanish Succession with interest.
 Please post any questions or comments below, on the Versailles Century Facebook page, or in the Versailles Century gallery on Instagram.